muchdogesec/stix2extensions/README.md

 * `phone-number`: This extension creates a new SCO that can be used to represent phone numbers.
 * `user-agent`: This extension creates a new SCO that can be used to represent user agents used in HTTP request.
 It is designed to be used when the Network Traffic SCO with HTTP request extension cannot be used due to lack of request information needed for the required properties.

+### Properties

+* Indicator SDO: This extension adds new properties to Indicator SDOs to list CPE vulnerable inside a pattern.
+* Note SDO: This extension adds new properties to Note SDOs to capture EPSS scores for CVEs.
+* Software CPE: This extension adds new properties to Software SCOs to capture full CPE information.
+* Vulnerability SDO: This extension adds new properties to Vulnerbility SDOs to provide scoring.

 ## Adding your own custom STIX objects to this repo

 ### Overview